Merzasphor/MWSE/docs/source/types/tes3ingredient.md

 ### `effectAttributeIds`

+*Read-only*.
 An array-style table access the attributes associated with the effects.

 **Returns**: